Home decorating in the 1970s was all about using color.

-Forget about decorating with wallpaper, pictures and mirrors.
+Forget about decorating with wallpaper, pictures, and mirrors.
 Open your eyes – and your mind – to painted wall designs, as designer Lawrence Peabody did here.
-Notice how the free-form supergraphic on wall flows right onto the conversational seating arrangement. (originally posted this photo over on my previous blog ismoyo.com)
+Notice how the free-form graphic on the wall flows right onto the conversational seating arrangement.

 The couch and wall covering have been done in the same color scheme of purples and reds.
-The patterns of circles and stripes make that the sofa does not visually disappears into its background.
+The patterns of circles and stripes make that the sofa does not visually disappear into the background.

-Wooden shelves held together by chains surround the vanity table.
-Shelves are painted orange to match the wall covering and carpet.
+Wooden shelves are held together by chains surrounding the vanity table.
+The shelves are painted orange to match the wall covering and carpet.

-Have a seat.
-If you can find the chair that is.
+Have a seat, my dear.
+Monochromatic pink all the way.
 Wicker table and peacock chairs painted in hot pink to match the rest of the interior.

-Floor to ceiling posts and overhead beams, painted parrot green, bring architectural interest to the room.
-Roll-up shades on windows and in front of shelving, continue the strong vertical impact.
-Green metal dining set by Meadowcraft on shaggy rug.
+Floor to ceiling posts and beams painted bright green, bring architectural interest to the room.
+Roll-up window shades and in front of shelving, continue the strong vertical impact.
+Green metal dining set by Meadowcraft on a shaggy rug.

 All images found in vintage home decorating books and magazines from the 1970s from my personal collection.